Privacy Virtual Cards

 With Privacy, you can make online payments safer by creating Merchant-Locked Cards.
 Once your Privacy Card is created, it will lock to the first merchant you use it at—any purchases at other merchants will be declined.
 The feature prevents card misuse if your payment data is breached on the vendor’s website.

 Privacy also offers Single-Use Cards that close after the first transaction, rendering them useless to a potential thief.
-This type of card is best for using with merchants you don't fully trust or don't plan to shop with again.

 Benefits of Using Privacy Cards